This Nicaraguan Finca Idealista Extended Anaerobic Fermentation nano lot is from Gold mountain coffee growers.

-Generally coffee there are three major methods of extracting the seed from the coffee fruit.
-All methods are normally just called processing.
+Generally coffee there are three primary methods of extracting the seed from the coffee fruit.
+All methods are typically just called processing.

-A third major method of processing coffee removes the skin and fruit pulp first, using a de-pulper.
+A third primary method of processing coffee removes the skin and fruit pulp first, using a de-pulper.
 The result is a seed covered with fruit mucilage.
-These mucilage covered seeds are then typically left in water in what is called washed processing.
-The coffee seeds are left to ferment in the water, this is called Anaerobic fermentation.
+These mucilage coated seeds are then typically left in water in what is called washed processing.
+The coffee seeds are left to ferment in the water, and this is called Anaerobic fermentation.

 Fermentation continues (typically for 12 – 48 hours) until the fruit pulp or mucilage naturally separates from the seed.
 Once fermentation has caused the mucilage to separate from the seed, the coffee is washed in channels, or a second bath to remove the remaining pulp around the seed; it is then dried.

-All fermentation has traditionally been seen as a method of getting to the prize, the seed.
+All fermentation has traditionally a method of getting to the prize, the seed.